Dealing with health problems during a divorce can make matters complicated.

 In most divorce cases, money is a major cause of contention, however, it is more so when there are health issues involved.
 When one spouse depends on the partner’s health insurance, and a divorce would mean that the person no longer has coverage for long term illnesses, and they may lose access to proper medical care.

-For children, it is extremely difficult to watch their parents go through divorce or deal with a serious illness.
+For children, it is extremely difficult to watch their parents go through a divorce or dealing with a serious illness.
 However, when they have to deal with both simultaneously it can be extremely traumatizing.

 How couples intend to distribute property will most likely change in the wake of divorce.
 When there are health issues in divorce, estate planning becomes even more crucial.
 It is also important to determine who has the power of attorney and authority in medical choices.